huyoujinlab/scRCAT-seq/data_processing_and_machine_learning/data_processing/README.md

 ## 0. Preparation

+We have uploaded test data.
+Reader can be downloaded at here.
 Before process the data, we bulid some directory and move the script to `script_and_log` directory:

 ```
 #### Create directory
+mkdir ~/zjw
+mkdir ~/zjw/fastq_5cap_2018ab
 mkdir ~/zjw/20190109
 mkdir ~/zjw/20190109/5cap_read_with_tag
 mkdir ~/zjw/20190109/trim_GTGGTATCAACGCAGAGTACAT